yeslogic/prince-tools/wrappers/dotnet/README.txt

-    Function Convert(ByVal xmlInput As Stream, ByVal pdfOutput As Stream) As Boolean Function ConvertMemoryStream(ByVal xmlInput As MemoryStream, ByVal pdfOutput As Stream) As Boolean Function ConvertString(ByVal xmlInput As String, ByVal pdfOutput As Stream) As Boolean
+    Function Convert(ByVal xmlInput As Stream, ByVal pdfOutput As Stream) As Boolean Function ConvertMemoryStream(ByVal xmlInput As MemoryStream, ByVal pdfOutput As Stream) As Boolean Function ConvertString(ByVal xmlInput As String, ByVal pdfOutput As Stream) As Boolean Function ConvertMultiple(ByVal xmlPaths As String(), ByVal pdfPath As String) As Boolean

 End Interface